 Mineralization is associated with localised zones of silification, clay-pyrite alteration, narrow zones of hydrothermal brecciation and anomalous arsenic and antimony.
 This style of alteration and geochemical association is interpreted to represent the upper or peripheral parts of an epithermal system.

-The Au mineralisation is associated As, Sb, Se, Mo and Mn.
+The Au mineralization is associated As, Sb, Se, Mo and Mn.

-The drilling completed to date is wide spaced, so the extent and the controls on the mineralisation are still to be defined.
-The results are highly encouraging as it confirms the potential of discovering new zones of mineralisation underneath the post mineralisation cover.
+The drilling completed to date is wide spaced, so the extent and the controls on the mineralization are still to be defined.
+The results are highly encouraging as it confirms the potential of discovering new zones of mineralization underneath the post mineralization cover.